 In 1980, DR Congo’s second most important export was coffee, ranking amongst the world’s finest.
 But during the early 2000s, exports declined after years of conflict and economic instability, and the coffee industry today is a shadow of its former glory.
 In 2019, Nespresso CEO, Guillaume Le Cunff, was invited to visit the country to witness the transformative potential of social enterprise, Asili, in building lasting change in this highly challenged region.

-Three experts – Tad Lunden from Asili; Paul Stewart, TechnoServe’s Global Coffee Director; and Charlotte Ruetz, Coffee Sustainability Project Manager for Nespresso; explain how this once thriving coffee industry is being revived.
+Three experts – Tad Lunden from Asili; Paul Stewart, TechnoServe’s Global Coffee Director; and Charlotte Ruetz, former Coffee Sustainability Project Manager for Nespresso; explain how this once thriving coffee industry is being revived.

 Wallace ‘Tad’ Lunden is passionate about amplifying local voices and businesses to improve chronically fragile communities.
 Through the Eastern Congo Initiative, he has led the development of Asili, a social enterprise providing water and health facilities in eastern Congo.

 Paul Stewart is the Global Coffee Director for TechnoServe, an international nonprofit that fights poverty by helping people to build regenerative farms, businesses, and markets that increase incomes.
 Paul oversees TechnoServe’s work in helping hundreds of thousands of smallholder coffee farmers around the world to improve their livelihoods through sustainable agriculture and business partnerships.

 Charlotte Ruetz is Nespresso’s former Coffee Sustainability Project Manager and the Country Manager for DR Congo.
 She works closely with coffee operators and development agencies involved in the AAA Program, and also leads the Reviving Origins program.

 CAN YOU GIVE US SOME INSIGHTS INTO THE REVIVING ORIGINS PROGRAM?